Reviewed by: Tripp Buckley, MD

 It’s not all bad news!
 Most patients who have chronic heartburn or GERD find medications like proton pump inhibitors (PPIs like Nexium or Prilosec) control their symptoms reasonably well.
 Unfortunately, these medications only mask symptoms, don’t actually stop reflux, and 30-40% percent of patients don’t get complete relief from their symptoms.
 For those patients who experience incomplete relief with medications and lifestyle modifications, are intolerant to drugs, don’t want to be on lifetime medications, or have advanced disease, there are other options, including minimally invasive surgery.

-UT Health Austin’s Heartburn and Esophageal Disorders Center is taking a different approach to treating patients with GERD.
+The Heartburn and Esophageal Disorders clinical practice within Digestive Health, a clinical partnership between UT Health Austin and Seton Ascension, is taking a different approach to treating patients with GERD.
 Medical Director Tripp Buckley, MD, explains, “We are taking a multispecialty, comprehensive approach to this disease.
 Our team approach creates a personalized treatment plan for each patient, which often includes optimizing their medical therapy.”
 When medical therapy fails, there are other options, including minimally invasive surgery.
 Dr. Buckley notes, “There are multiple new procedures for GERD that actually treat the disease at its source.”
 These include procedural options designed to restore the normal anatomy of the lower esophageal sphincter (the valve between the esophagus and stomach).

 A surgical procedure called LINX is an option available for patients who do not respond well to daily medications or those who have concerns about the implications of lifelong pill therapy.
 “The LINX procedure is one of the most popular surgical options,” says Dr. Buckley.
 “The LINX is basically an artificial valve that stops reflux.
 It has been extensively studied and is very reliable, safe, and effective.”
 Dr. Buckley has been involved in many of the LINX research initiatives and is one of the most experienced LINX surgeons in the world.
 He is also involved in multiple research projects at the Heartburn and Esophageal Disorders Center.
 “Being on the cutting edge of research and innovation is integral to advancing the care of the GERD patient.
 We are also participating in an FDA trial for a new GERD therapy known as EndoStim that acts like a pacemaker for the valve.
 It has shown great promise in trials conducted outside of the United States.”